wwd9135/completed-projects/README.md

-This repository will showcase the majority of my python knowledge and learning to date.
+This repository will showcase my complete/ final iteration products